-The Kaiser Permanente student medical insurance program is offered at 11 colleges.
+The Kaiser Permanente student medical insurance program is offered at 17 colleges.
 Some universities offer specialized benefits and pricing on KP health plans for their attendees.
-To qualify, you have to be a full-time student attending any of the schools listed below.
+To qualify, you have to be a full-time student, not eligible for Medicare, attending any of the schools listed below.

 - Alliant International University

 - Claremont School of Theology

 - Health insurance applications are accepted by the school starting about one month before the beginning of a school term.

 - Online classes do not count towards full time status.